davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_4_e.png)

-Now, finally, we have what we want.
+Now, we have what we want.
 This invert thing is so common that we permit the part position that you want to use at the origin to be passed in as a parameter to the object.

 Below you can see the camera invocation has the desired position number passed in, saving us the invert call.